Generic selectors

 Fish Species To Avoid

-Avoid keeping plant-eating freshwater fish like goldfish, Buenos Aires Tetras, and some cichlids with Water Sprite as they tend to feed on this plant.
+Avoid keeping plant-eating freshwater fish like goldfish, Buenos Aires Tetras, and some cichlids with Water Sprite as they will feed on this plant.

 Feeding and Fertilization